mahrud/mahrud.github.io/_drp/apply.md

 ---

-{% comment %}
-## Spring 2023 Deadline: Tuesday, February 7th by midnight.
+## Spring 2024 Deadline: Friday, February 9th.
 {: style="color:red"}

 The readings can be either in-person or virtual, but we encourage safe in-person ones! <br /> If you have specific concerns, please mention it in the application.